The euro zone PMIs are up for release next, and strong results could support the idea that the region is due for a rebound.

 What to Watch: EUR/CAD

-With small improvements eyed for euro zone leading indicators, I’m hoping to catch quick bounce for the shared currency in this session.
-On the flip side, expectations for another dip in Canadian retail sales figures could be enough to keep the Loonie on weak footing.
+With small improvements eyed for eurozone leading indicators, I’m hoping to catch a quick bounce for the shared currency in this session.
+On the flip side, expectations for another dip in Canadian retail sales figures could be enough to keep the Loonie on a weak footing.

 To top it all off, resurfacing uncertainty surrounding U.S.-China trade talks could keep a lid on gains for commodity currencies and the dollar, giving the euro its “safe-haven proxy” appeal back.